Estimated Reading Time: 9 minutes

 With these three steps – stop focusing on your goals, finding your MEA, and tracking regularly – you’ll be doing more than striving for a fleeting resolution; you’ll change your life for good.

-Turning Your Summit Into An MEA
+Turning Your Resolution/Goals/Summits into An MEA

 Just know that you don't have to (and shouldn't) stop at your MEA each day.
 It's just the entry point and will give you a minimum action to do that you can come back to each day.
 It will help you build momentum, make you feel like you're getting closer to your goal, and is simple enough that you can get back on when you stumble.